Periodic symplectic and Hamiltonian diffeomorphisms on irrational ruled surfaces: Introduction

 The understanding of the finite subgroups of symplectomorphisms for other $4$-manifolds remains incomplete, even for rational $4$-manifolds, particularly $\mathbb {CP}^2$; see \cite{CLW} for partial results and references.

-\textbf{Acknowledgements} This project was initiated when the first author visited the second author in Summer 2019, the first author would like to thank Shanghaitech University for funding the trip.
-The first author would like to thank Dmitri Panov for helpful discussions.
+\textbf{Acknowledgements} This project was initiated when N.L. visited the W.Z. in Summer 2019, N.L. would like to thank Shanghaitech University for funding the trip.
+The authors would like to thank Richard Hind and Dmitri Panov for helpful discussions.
+We thank the referees for helpful comments.
+The authors were partially supported by the Warwick Horizon Europe Seed Fund.